biolab/orange2/docs/reference/rst/Orange.feature.discretization.rst

     A superclass implementing the construction of a new attribute from an existing one.

-    .. method:: construct_variable(feature)
+    .. method:: construct_variable(variable)

-        Constructs a descriptor for a new feature.
-The new feature's name is equal to ``feature.name`` prefixed by "D\_".
-Its symbolic values are discretizer specific.
+        Constructs a descriptor for a new variable.
+The new variable's name is equal to ``variable.name`` prefixed by "D\_".
+Its symbolic values are specific to discretizer.

 .. class:: IntervalDiscretizer